 1. Voluntary Freezing (Self-Requested Lien)

 Step 3: The bank verifies your identity and processes the request.
+It may take some time for the system to reflect this change, so keep an eye on your account statements.

 Note: This method is ideal for limiting withdrawals temporarily but does not block deposits.